Ollie-HB/Ollie-HB/README.md

 **Ambitious about Autism** (Nov 2019 - June 2022)
 *Trust Fundraiser*

-- Responsible for managing a large portfolio of Trust and Foundation donor relationships and remaining on top of numerous competing deadlines.
+- Responsible for managing a large portfolio of donor relationships and remaining on top of numerous competing application deadlines.
 The value of my portfolio was raised each year as I exceeded my targets, eventually reaching a value of approximately £100,000 per year.
 -I wrote bespoke fundraising bids (ranging from £1000-£25,000) and reports for high-value clients.
-This involved liaising with project delivery teams, our finance department and external Grants Managers to ensure our fundraising product met donor's needs, showcased the fantastic work of the charity and enabled accurate and consistent reporting.
+This involved liaising with project delivery teams, our finance department and external Grants Managers to ensure our fundraising product met donor's needs, showcased the fantastic work of the charity and enabled accurate reporting.
 - Undertook extensive prospect reserach to identify income growth potential, which involved managing two Prospect Research volunteers.
-- I was Project Manager for projects across the three schools in our education network - this meant working closely with school staff, contractors and Heads of Department across fundraising and finance to ensure our projects and services ran smoothly, deadlines were met and budgets were adhered to.
+- Project Management responsibilities for all projects across the three schools in our education network - this meant working closely with school staff, contractors and Heads of Department across fundraising and finance to ensure our projects and services ran smoothly, deadlines were met and budgets were adhered to.
 - I recieved an award for Outstanding Contribution to the charity in my first year, thanks to my successful application for two minibuses (worth £80,000+).
-During my two years at the charity, I a proud to say that individually, I raised over £225,000.
+During my two years at the charity, I a proud to say that I raised over £225,000.

 **World Literacy Foundation** (May 2019 – Nov 2019)
 *Fundraising Volunteer (every Saturday)*